 Ground control station and platform software

-The GCS software for the aircraft runs on Windows, Linux, or MacOS, and is typically run on a tablet for field use.
+SRP's GCS software (Swift GCS) for the aircraft runs on Windows, Linux, or MacOS, and is typically run on a tablet for field use.
 The on-board Pixhawk Autopilot autonomously controls the aircraft in flight.

-The aircraft is hand-assembled, without tools.
+The aircraft, which has only three moving parts, is hand-assembled, without tools.
 It takes approximately 10 minutes to set up and launch the aircraft after removing its components from the two hard-back Pelican 1740 and 1500 transport cases and initializing the GCS software on the Windows notebook computer or tablet.